CockersGaming/CSCU9X5-Assignment/README.md

     - solutions which you need to find and fix bugs
     - expected outcomes which will toggle a score and tell you if you are right or wrong

-The online code editor was taken from this website: https://dev.to/nilmadhabmondal/let-s-develop-an-online-code-editor-compiler-like-hackerrank-3k0l
+The online code editor was taken from this website: https://dev.to/nilmadhabmondal/let-s-develop-an-online-code-editor-compiler-like-hackerrank-3k0l GitHub Repo: https://github.com/webtutsplus/code-editor